 Parent Code of Conduct

 Neither spectators nor competitors are allowed to give advice to competitors.
-Advice is any counsel or suggestion which could influence a player in determining his play, the choice of a club or the method of making a stroke.
+Advice is any verbal comment or action that is intended to influence a player in choosing a club, making a stroke, and deciding how to play a hole or round.
 This includes any conversation between player/spectator in their native language.
 Players are fully responsible for the actions of their relatives and spectators in regards to this rule.
 To assist in the understanding of this definition, here are some examples of giving advice that are violations:

 - I think you should hit a 6 iron.

 Information on the Rules of Golf or on matters of public information, such as positions of penalty areas or the flagstick are not advice.
 The following are not examples of giving advice and are acceptable under USGA Rules:

 - A penalty area crosses the fairway at the bottom of the hill.

 - The location of the flagstick is in the back of the green.

 - One of your options is to take an unplayable lie.
 (Please note: while this is not considered advice under USGA Rules, making rulings is prohibited under Philadelphia Junior Tour Spectator Policies.)